EirikHaughom/ADME/Guides/Connected Rock and Fluid DDMS/readme.md

 You may use the OpenAPI specification from the OSDU Forum if you wish to use Azure API Management.
 The OpenAPI specification can be found [here](https://community.opengroup.org/osdu/platform/domain-data-mgmt-services/rock-and-fluid-sample/rafs-ddms-services/-/blob/main/docs/spec/openapi.json).

+### Access the swagger UI

+To access the swagger UI, navigate to `https://<public-dns>/api/rafs-ddms/swagger/index.html`.
+Replace `<public-dns>` with the public DNS of the service you chose to use.

+If you chose to expose the service through the `$PRIVATE_ACCESS=false` variable, you can access the service through the LoadBalancer IP address.

 ## Next steps

 - [Run the Rock and Fluid DDMS service integration tests](https://community.opengroup.org/osdu/platform/domain-data-mgmt-services/rock-and-fluid-sample/rafs-ddms-services#local-running).